MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui2/release-notes/winui-2.0.md

 * [Microsoft.UI.Xaml.Core.Direct](https://www.nuget.org/packages/Microsoft.UI.Xaml.Core.Direct): Low-level APIs for use in middleware components.

-You can download and use WinUI packages in your app using the NuGet package manager: see [Getting Started with the Windows UI Library](/uwp/toolkits/winui/getting-started) for more information.
+You can download and use WinUI packages in your app using the NuGet package manager: see [Getting Started with WinUI](/uwp/toolkits/winui/getting-started) for more information.

-The Windows UI Library (WinUI) is hosted on [GitHub](https://github.com/microsoft/microsoft-ui-xaml) where we encourage you to file bug reports, feature requests and community code contributions.
+WinUI is hosted on [GitHub](https://github.com/microsoft/microsoft-ui-xaml) where we encourage you to file bug reports, feature requests and community code contributions.

 ## Microsoft.UI.Xaml 2.0.181011001